tldrafael/aes2-interfaces/README.md

 Instantiate Town02 on the CARLA server and generate trafic.
 Go to `/opt/carla-simulator/PythonAPI/`
 ```
+cd /opt/carla-simulator/PythonAPI/

 python util/config.py --map Town02

 python examples/generate_traffic.py
 ```

-Now, in the directory one-top level of this repo, run it as module.
+Now, in the directory level of this repo, run it as module.
 ```
-python -m aes2_interfaces.carla.main
+python -m aes2.carla.main
 ```

 You'll see a window like below: